JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 Added ability to mine Stoneborn Delights Glimmerquartz at Medieval Overhaul mineshaft if mod is loaded.

-Added two types of healing potions using **Medicines Expanded: Medieval Potions** as a template. **Thank you to Capataina and Frettzo for their mod and textures!**
+Added two types of healing potions using **Medicines Expanded: Medieval Potions** as inspiration. **Thank you to Capataina and Frettzo for their mod!**

 Updated Mod Description.